-- As in the past, two (2) bats will be selected and secured from each of the teams in the NCAA final game and from the six (6) WCWS teams failing to qualify for the final game for bat compliance testing in the Sport Science Lab at Washington State University. - 2.
-Bats selected to be tested in the lab will be selected randomly, based on performance or based on what is currently in the NCAA bat data. - 3.
-Bats will not be collected until the season has ended for the selected teams. - Results on bats sent to the lab, whether taken post-competition or for failing BCT, will take approximately three (3) 4. - 5.
-Bats that pass lab testing will be returned; however, bats that fail in the lab will remain surrendered and will not be returned. - 6.
-Institutions, the bat manufacturers, the NCAA Softball Rules Committee and NCAA Championship Committee will receive notification of a bat model that fails in the lab.
+- 1. As in the past, two (2) bats will be selected and secured from teams in each of the three division's NCAA final games and from the six (6) WCWS teams failing to qualify for the final game for bat compliance testing. - 2.
+Bats selected to be tested in the lab will be selected randomly, based on performance or based on what is currently in the NCAA bat database. - 3.
+Selected bats will not be collected until the season has ended for the participating team. - 4.
+Results on bats sent to the lab, whether taken post-competition as noted above or for failing BCT, will take approximately three (3) months to obtain. - 5.
+Bats that pass lab testing will be returned; however, bats that fail in the lab will remain surrendered. - 6.
+Affected institutions, the appropriate bat manufacturers, the NCAA Softball Rules Committee and relevant NCAA Championship Committee will receive notification of a bat model that fails in the lab.

-BAT TESTING INFORMATION FOR NCAA POSTSEASON SITE REPRESENTATIVES AND TOURNAMENT DIRECTORS
+BAT TESTING DETAILS FOR NCAA POSTSEASON SITE REPRESENTATIVES AND HOST TOURNAMENT DIRECTORS